shenhuiying2017/azure-docs.es-es/articles/automation/automation-dsc-onboarding.md

 <properties
-   pageTitle="Incorporación de máquinas físicas y virtuales para administrarlas con DSC de Automatización de Azure | Microsoft Azure" description="Cómo configurar las máquinas para administrarlas con DSC de Automatización de Azure" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"
+   pageTitle="Onboarding physical and virtual machines for management by Azure Automation DSC | Microsoft Azure" description="How to setup machines for management with Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"